-Hodge Jones & Allen has through nearly four decades actively supported local and national charities and initiatives.
+Hodge Jones & Allen has through four decades actively supported local and national charities and initiatives.
 Our staff continue to run, cycle, bake, perform and much more to raise funds for important causes.

 Last year our firm was ranked in the top 5% of JustGiving fundraisers.

 Here are details of some of the fundraising activities we have been involved with so far in 2016 & 2017:

 About 70 staff and guests gathered together on Tuesday 12 December for our annual Carols in the Bar, now in its 7th year.
 Led by Liberty Gospel Choir, we enjoyed an evening of carol signing and mulled wine as a fitting way to start the festive season.
 High Court judge Mrs Justice Bobbie Cheema-Grubb QC was our special guest, and she shared about her legal career as well as her Christian faith.

 Each year a different charity is profiled at Carols in the Bar, and so we heard inspiring stories from staff and clients of the charity Big Kids Foundation, which supports young people in Lambeth at risk of gang violence (see www.bigkidfoundation.org/news for details of their Christmas appeal).
 Their Development Director wrote afterwards: “On behalf of everyone at BIGKID, I wanted to say a massive thank you for having us at your carol service last night.
 It was great to meet the Hodge Jones & Allen team, and we all really enjoyed ourselves, especially the kids – who surprised us by really belting out some of the carols!”
 BIGKID